 So that's it — how to have an adult scavenger hunt.
 If you have any tips, ideas or thoughts I'd love to hear them in the comments below.
 Maybe you'll get invited to my next epic scavenger hunt (or me to yours)!

-Want someone else to do the work?
-Just $8 to download a pdf of 36 fun, creative challenges for any dowtown area (plus points & rules)
+Want an easier option?
+It's just $8 to download a pdf of 36 fun, creative challenges (plus points & rules) for any downtown area.